What is diabetic neuropathy?

 Diabetic neuropathy can cause the following symptoms:

-- Numbness (loss of feeling) or painful tingling and burning in parts of the body, especially your feet, legs, and toes.
+- Changes of sensation, numbness (loss of feeling), or painful tingling and burning in parts of the body, especially your feet, legs, and toes

 What causes diabetic neuropathy?

 Diabetes causes the level of sugar in your blood to be higher than normal.
 Over time, high blood sugar levels damage your blood vessels and nerves.
-That’s why people who don’t (or can’t) control their blood sugar very well seem more likely to get diabetic neuropathy.
+That’s why people whose blood sugars are not well controlled are more likely to get diabetic neuropathy.

 Men are more likely to have diabetic neuropathy than women.
 High cholesterol levels and smoking also increase your risk.